321 Ribs

 3-2-1 ribs.

 • Mayonnaise.
-My secret ingredient that helps the rub stick to the ribs while infusing some extra richness.
+My secret ingredient!
+Mayo helps the dry rub stick to the ribs and adds extra moisture and richness.

 • Rib rub.
-For this particular recipe, I’m using a mix of brown sugar, smoked paprika, garlic powder, onion powder, chili powder, and kosher salt and black pepper.
-These have sweet, salty, and smoky flavors that work well together.
+For this recipe, I used a mix of brown sugar, smoked paprika, garlic powder, onion powder, chili powder, and kosher salt and black pepper.
+If you have a pre-made dry rub you like, use it.

 For the marinade: